browserup/docs/en/admin/audit-logs.md

 ### Action Types

 Each audit log has a "type."
-The *Action Type* select-list allows you to search for audit log actions of a particular type.
-The list is populated with a list of all action types that have been recorded.
+The *Action Type* select-list allows you to search for audit log actions by type.
+The list is populated with a list of all action types that have been recorded to-date.

 Click the "View" link for an action to see more detail about the action's event.